demystifyfp/demystifyfp/content/fsharp/series/fstweet/user-signup.md

     -n src/FsTweet.Web/UserSignup.fs -u
 ```

-Though working with the command line is productive then its visual counterpart, the commands that we typed for creating and moving a file is verbose.
+Though working with the command line is productive than its visual counterpart, the commands that we typed for creating and moving a file is verbose.

-Forge has [an advanced feature called alias](https://github.com/fsharp-editing/Forge/wiki/aliases#alias-definition) using which we can get rid of the boilerplate to a good extent.
+Forge has [an advanced feature called alias](https://github.com/fsharp-editing/Forge/wiki/aliases#alias-definition) using which we can get rid of the boilerplate to a large extent.

 As we did for the forge [Run alias]({{< relref "project-setup.md" >}}) during the project setup, let's add few three more alias